davidAlgis/zotero2SemanticScholar/Readme.md

 ```
 pip install pandas, csv, tkinter, distance, selenium
 ```
 - You need the driver firefox for selenium that are available [here](https://github.com/mozilla/geckodriver/releases).
-Moreover, the folder downloaded here need to be in path. (see https://stackoverflow.com/questions/44272416/how-to-add-a-folder-to-path-environment-variable-in-windows-10-with-screensho)
+Moreover, the folder downloaded here need to be in path.
 - Finally build `main.py` file.

 I didn't try the project elsewhere than on windows, but I think it could works on linux or macOS, it may require additional installations.